rmmbdev/automatic-deployer/README.md

 Use `--help` for additional commands and their functionality.

 ## Notes
-* Currently, it only supports new commits but in near future we will add option to watch tags too.
 * Currently, it only supports `main` branch but in near we will add option to watch other branches too.